The importance of medical records to improve public health

 - Data can only be used for research to improve patient and public health

-- All research applications must be reviewed and approved by an expert independent scientific committee
+- All research applications must be reviewed and approved by an expert scientific committee

-- Data is held securely by CPRD and researchers must follow strict terms and conditions when carrying out any research
+- Data is held securely by CPRD and researchers must comply with strict terms and conditions when carrying out research

 The Clinical Practice Research Datalink (CPRD) is a centre of the Medicines and Healthcare products Regulatory Agency (MHRA), an executive agency of the Department of Health & Social Care (DHSC), which regulates medicines, medical devices and blood components for transfusion in the UK.
 The DHSC is the legal ‘controller’ of the data which we hold.
 You may contact the Data Protection Officer at:

 This rest of this statement covers only the medical research data which CPRD holds.
 Other more administrative forms of personal data (e.g. on staff, public enquiries, emails, etc.) will be covered under transparency notices of our parent bodies, MHRA and DHSC.

 You may also wish to look at the Understanding Patient Data website for more general information about research use of medical data.